 Commonly found across the eastern United States, from Illinois to North Caroline, hognose snakes have many predators, including foxes, raccoons, opossums, hawks, and other predatory birds.

 Besides hissing, lunging, and biting when they feel threatened or angry, these zombie snakes will pretend to be dead if those more aggressive tactics don’t work.

-As it fakes death, the animal will flatten their head and neck, hiss to fill their body with air, and roll over on their back.
+As it fakes death, the animal will flatten their head and neck, hiss to fill its body with air, and roll over on its back.